 You’ve read Edgar Allan Poe’s terrifying stories.
-You can quote “The Raven.”
-How well do you know the writer’s quirky sense of humor and code-cracking abilities, though?
-Let’s take a look at five things you might not know about the acclaimed author, who was born 202 years ago today.
+You can quote "The Raven."
+But how well do you know the writer’s quirky sense of humor and code-cracking abilities?
+Let’s take a look at a few things you might not know about the acclaimed author, who was born on January 19, 1809.

 You probably remember 2009’s infamous “Balloon Boy” hoax.
-Turns out the Heene family that perpetrated that fraud weren’t even being entirely original in their attention grabbing.
+Turns out the Heene family that perpetrated that fraud weren’t even being entirely original in their attempt at attention-grabbing.
 They were actually cribbing from Poe.

 No balloonist had ever crossed the Atlantic before, so this story quickly became a huge deal.
 Complete transatlantic travel in just three days?
 How exciting!
 Readers actually queued up outside the Sun’s headquarters to get their mitts on a copy of the day’s historic paper.

 Poe’s report on the balloon was chock full of technical details.
 He devoted a whole paragraph to explaining how the balloon was filled with coal gas rather than “the more expensive and inconvenient hydrogen.”
 He listed the balloon’s equipment, which included “cordage, barometers, telescopes, barrels containing provision for a fortnight, water-casks, cloaks, carpet-bags, and various other indispensable matters, including a coffee-warmer, contrived for warming coffee by means of slack-lime, so as to dispense altogether with fire, if it should be judged prudent to do so.”
 He also included hundreds of words of excerpts from the passengers’ journals.

 The only catch to Poe’s story was that it was entirely fictitious.
 The Sun’s editors quickly wised up to Poe’s hoax, and two days later they posted an understated retraction that noted, “We are inclined to believe that the intelligence is erroneous.”